TokTok/spec/spec.md

 entry in Messenger for the friend.

 The Tox ID is used to identify peers so that they can be added as friends in Tox.
-In order to add a friend, a Tox user must have the friend's Tox ID.The Tox ID contains the long term public key of the peer (32 bytes) followed by the 4 byte nospam (see: `friend_requests`) value and a 2 byte XOR checksum.
+In order to add a friend, a Tox user must have the friend's Tox ID.
+The Tox ID contains the long term public key of the peer (32 bytes) followed by the 4 byte nospam (see: `friend_requests`) value and a 2 byte XOR checksum.
 The method of sending the Tox ID to others is up to the user and the client but the recommended way is to encode it in hexadecimal format and have the user manually send it to the friend using another program.